kaikai1024/ser-cliIO/README.md

 ser-cliIO
 =========

-this is a s server and client . translate 1G
+this is a s server and client . translate 1G .readme.txt